franckies/mywebsite/content/credits/index.md

 # no need for the "summary" parameter as it is not displayed in any previews
 ---

+The website is built on top of the hugo theme https://github.com/PippoRJ/hugo-refresh.
-The images used in the site comes from https://getavataaars.com/.
+The avatar in the site comes from https://getavataaars.com/.